devopsacademyau/academy/classes/02class/exercises/c02-network07/feernandobraga/README.md

   - Can you delete the destination route to your VPC network?
 Why?

     ```
-    AWS only allows you to delete it if they are detached from the VPC, otherwise you can't.
-The reason is that the VPCs need to know how/where to route the traffic between instances and/or external resources.
+    AWS does not allow you to delete local routes with destination pointing to local VPC, as it contains traffic rules used to route local traffic.

     ```

   - What happens if you do not associate your route table with any subnets?